Bullying And The Law: What Duties Do Private Schools Owe?

-Although schools are responsible for maintaining a safe learning environment for all students, the reality is bullying is many times not taken as seriously as it should be.
-Lawyers specializing in cases involving bullying can help victims, and their families pursue legal claims against schools and/or parents who are not working towards putting an end to the problem.
-If your child’s school has failed to protect your child, you may be entitled to compensation for damages.
+Although schools are responsible for maintaining a safe learning environment for all students, the reality is staff often don’t treat bullying as seriously as it should be.
+Lawyers who take on cases involving bullying can help victims, and their families pursue legal claims against schools and/or parents who are not working towards putting an end to the problem.
+If your child’s private school has failed to protect your child, you may be able to recover compensation for damages.

 How The Carlson Law Firm can help

-Children who are the victims of ongoing bullying at school have rights, and you as a parent are not alone.
-Here at The Carlson Law Firm, we understand that despite anti-bullying laws and policies across the country, many times adult leaders at schools turn a blind eye, which can lead to severe consequences if not put to an end.
+Children who are the victims of ongoing bullying in their private school have rights, and you as a parent are not alone.
+Here at The Carlson Law Firm, we understand that despite anti-bullying laws and policies across the country, many times adult leaders at private schools turn a blind eye, which can lead to severe consequences if not put to an end.

 - Written by Adriana Torres